2008 Akihabara massacre: Investigation

 Katō was arrested for attempted murder after a police officer spotted him stabbing a woman.
-On 10 June the police sent him to Tokyo District Prosecutor's Office.
-On 20 June the police arrested him again on suspicion of murder of the seven victims.
-That same day, the Prosecutor's Office withheld action on him for the first suspicion.
+On 10 June, the police sent him to Tokyo District Prosecutor's Office.
+On 20 June, the police arrested him again on suspicion of murder of the seven victims.
+That day, the Prosecutor's Office withheld action on him for the first suspicion.
 While being positive about his capacity to be held criminally liable, the Prosecutor's Office decided by 20 June to demand that Katō's detention for a psychiatric test be authorized by the Tokyo District Court.

 Katō erased all contacts and communication records from his mobile phone just prior to the attack, the purpose of which he confessed was to avoid annoying those around him.
 Katō later said that he posted the online messages hoping that police would take notice and stop him.
-The weapons Katō used in the attack were reportedly purchased two days before at a military supply shop in Fukui, Fukui Prefecture, at about 12:40.
+The weapons Katō used in the attack were reportedly purchased two days before at a military supply shop in Fukui, at about 12:40.
 Katō spent about twenty minutes in the store, purchasing a telescopic baton and a pair of leather gloves, while the store's CCTV captured him conversing with the salesman and demonstrating stabbing motions.
 Katō came to Akihabara the day before the attack to sell his personal computer and some software to raise money to rent the truck.

 Reactions and consequences

 The Akihabara attack made global headlines and sent shock waves across Japan, shaking public confidence in what is traditionally considered a society safe from violent crime.
 The Japanese government said it would review laws regulating knives, while the Tokyo Metropolitan Public Safety Commission announced that the 35-year-old practice of closing Chūō-dōri on Sundays and holidays was to be suspended until safety measures were reviewed; the practice of closing traffic on Sundays resumed in 2011.
-On 17 June 2008, convicted serial killer Tsutomu Miyazaki was executed by hanging, which was suspected to be a reaction to Katō's massacre.
+On 17 June 2008, the convicted serial killer Tsutomu Miyazaki was executed by hanging, which was suspected to be a reaction to Katō's massacre.